BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Copenhagen weather can be unpredictable, with sunshine one moment and a chilly breeze the next.
-A waterproof jacket and comfortable walking shoes are absolute must-haves for exploring the city.
+Pack layers and waterproofs, no matter the season!
+Copenhagen weather can be notoriously unpredictable, with sunshine one minute and rain the next.
+A good waterproof jacket and comfortable, broken-in walking shoes are essential for exploring the city comfortably.

 safety

 Copenhagen is one of the safest cities in the world, but it's always wise to be aware of your surroundings, especially in crowded tourist areas like Nyhavn.
-Keep your valuables secure and be mindful of bike lanes when walking.
+Keep an eye on your belongings, particularly in busy markets or on public transport, to avoid petty theft.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.